Osiris-Team/A/README.md

 This ensures that less duplicate documentation is written and related code is inside the same function.

+Optional function parameters should help you out if you allow multiple different types of inputs in your function for example.
+This is documented further below.

 ### Return multiple values
 Sometimes you want to return multiple values from a single function.